Library Policies

 Types of materials included in the Adult Department:

-- Non-Fiction and Reference books: the informational needs of our patrons will be served by adding current titles in various subject areas.
+• Non-Fiction books: the informational needs of our patrons will be served by adding current titles in various subject areas.

-- Audiobooks on cassette and CD: books on tape and compact disks are acquired using the same criteria as for books.
+• Audiobooks on CD: books on compact disks are acquired using the same criteria as for books.

-- Textbooks: not purchased or added as a gift, unless the book is notable.
+• Textbooks: not purchased or added as a gift

-- Videocassettes and DVDs: while the emphasis is on feature films, non-fiction titles in various popular subject areas will be added each year.
+• DVDs and Blu-Ray: while the emphasis is on feature films, non-fiction titles in various popular subject areas will be added each year.

-- Games: popular computer games for various play stations will be added as needed.
-Emphasis will be on titles that appeal to Young Adults.
+• Games: popular computer games for various play stations will be added as needed.

 Young Adult Department

-Young Adults are served with a separate collection organized in the adult collection.
+Young Adults are served with a separate collection.
 Materials are chosen with an understanding that adolescence covers a wide range of reading skills, developmental levels and ages (grade seven through twelve).
-The collection is primarily for browsing and includes periodicals and paperbacks.

 Children’s Department

 Selection is geared to create a collection that satisfies the informational, recreational and cultural needs to encourage the full potential of children from infancy through grade six.
-To achieve this goal, a varied selection of materials including books, periodicals, recordings, videocassettes, and computer software are made available and accessible to children.
+To achieve this goal, a varied selection of materials including books, periodicals, recordings, ebooks, eaudiobooks, electronic devices, databases, video games, and board games are made available and accessible to children.
 Materials are also available to those who work with and care for children.
+These materials are located in the children’s area for easy browsing and focus on topics relevant to caregivers including child development, health, and resources to use with children.

-The public library role is not as a primary support for curriculum or the schools.
-Coordination with the School Librarians is an ongoing project so that the collections support and complement.
-Materials are chosen for value and interest for the whole community.
+The Library’s role is not as a primary support for curriculum or the schools.
+The Library may coordinate with the local school system to provide support and complement school library collections, but the Library’s materials are chosen for value and interest for the whole community.”

 Children are recognized as having a right to read.
 Children have complete and easy access to all library materials, including the Adult Department.
 Children have full rights to interlibrary loan, reserves, and reference.